bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1205_two_phase_init.md

 }
 ```

+Using the second init method, you may initialize the properties using `ft` and `gallon` because it calls the first init method by calling `self.init`.
+This is analogous to `convenience init`.

 #### Create Object
-For Korean scientist
+For Korean scientists
 ```swift
 var rocket = NuclearRocket(meters: 20, liters: 20)
 rocket.liters
 rocket.meters
 ```

-For American scientist
+For American scientists
 ```swift
 var newRocket = NuclearRocket(ft: 300, gallons: 2)
 newRocket.liters